Cold weather training

 Walking in winter, however, may require a certain amount of planning to ensure that you don't end up stuck out in the cold.

-There is no air temperature below which exercise is unsafe.
+There is no air temperature below which exercise is really unsafe (unless it drops to minus 20...)
 Even when the mercury falls well below zero you can safely train outdoors, if you are properly dressed.

 Follow these tips to help ensure that your training is not only safe, but enjoyable, too.

 On especially cold days, the risk of hypothermia is increased even if you are wrapped up appropriately.
 For example, if you encounter a situation where you are forced to stop your training session far from home (such as muscle cramping, fatigue, etc) your body will produce much less heat and you could be in trouble.